+Performing together in the UK for the first time.
 Can beauty save the world?
-This is the question of Bijan Chemirani, Redi Hasa and Rami Khalifé, three virtuosos who came together to create L'Antidote.
+This is the question of Bijan Chemirani, Redi Hasa and Rami Khalifé, three virtuosos who came together to create L’Antidote, an instrumental repertoire of rare finesse that pits the healing power of music against the poisons of the present day.

 The first of a double bill of Britten Sinfonia concerts showcasing premieres by exciting contemporary voices, featuring world premieres for flute, viola and harp by six Opus 1 composers nurtured through Britten Sinfonia’s composer development scheme.